 Our Officers Tell Their Stories

-My name is Roman Acosta and I have been an officer for the Tucson Police Department for just over three years now.
-I am currently assigned to Operations Division South, where I work as a patrol officer.
+My name is Sheden Mezenghie and I have been employed by the Tucson Police Department since April 2018 and have been a sworn officer of the department since August 2018.
+I am currently assigned to Operations Division Midtown where I work as a patrol officer.

 I am originally from Phoenix, AZ and moved to Tucson when I started my career here with TPD.
 I am an Arizona State University Alumni where I received my Bachelors in Criminal Justice/Criminology.
 Police work has always been something that interested me growing up as a child.
 I am the first and only in my family to get into Law Enforcement.
 As I made my way through high school right before finishing my senior year, I decided that I wanted to find a job where I could have fun every single day, and knew this was the right path.
 As I went through my 4 years at ASU, I took advantage of every opportunity that was available to me in regards to Law Enforcement.
 I went on ride alongs, prison and jail tours, department tours etc. I have been very fortunate and lucky to have met special individuals that took it upon themselves to mentor me and help guide me into this career.

 The biggest thing I have learned and am still learning as a new officer is that people will love you, and people will hate you.
 It is my job to try and connect with all types of different people on a daily basis day in and day out.
 The one thing that I can control is my attitude and how I treat others.
 I have enjoyed my time with TPD thus far, and am excited to see what lies ahead in the coming years.